 Quitobaquito Springs and the Rio Sonoyta, like many aquatic habitats in the Southwest, are threatened ecosystems.
 The major threat: groundwater withdrawal.
 Lower water tables could ultimately drain the water on the surface altogether, meaning Sonoyta mud turtles would face a load of trouble.

-In 2005, the Center filed a citizen petition to list the Sonoyta mud turtle as endangered under the Endangered Species Act.
-We swooped in to take this action after the species had languished for eight years as a candidate for listing, a designation that offers no federal protections.
+In 2005 the Center filed a citizen petition to list the Sonoyta mud turtle as endangered under the Endangered Species Act.
+We swooped in to take this action after the species had languished for eight years as a candidate for listing — a designation that offers no federal protections — but it wasn't until this turtle had been a candidate for 19 years that the U.S. Fish and Wildlife Service proposed it for Endangered Species Act status, in 2016.